Wieluń denar

 The Wieluń denar was 14th century silver coin minted in Wieluń.
 It served as a currency of the Duchy of Wieluń, that existed between 1370 and 1391.

 Description

 The coin was made out of silver and weighed around 0.25 g (0.009 oz).
-Its diameter was between 12 to 14 mm.
+Its diameter was between 12 and 14 mm.

 On the obverse, the coin had an image of the battlemented tower with a pointy roof and the ball at the top, which was located between two crosses.
-The side had an inscription that read: "MONETA VELUNES", which meant literally minted in Wieluń.
+The side had an inscription that read: "MONETA VELUNES", which translates as minted in Wieluń.
 On the reverse it had the moon and an eagle without a crown, faced to the right.
-The inscription of that said read: "DUCI[S] [LADIS]LAI" indicating that it was minted from the orders of the duke Vladislaus II of Opole.
+The inscription of that said read: "DUCI[S] [LADIS]LAI" indicating that it was minted from the orders of the Duke Vladislaus II of Opole.